mattvollmer/about/README.md

 # ReadMe

 ## Work style
 I thrive in an autonomous work environment, where I can work independently and efficiently.
 Asynchronous collaboration is my preferred mode of operation, allowing me to focus on tasks without constant context switching.
-I am a strong advocate for ruthless prioritization to ensure that I can deliver high-quality results without being overwhelmed by numerous requests.
+I am a strong advocate for ruthless prioritization to ensure that I can deliver high-quality results without being overwhelmed by unnecessary or less-important requests.

 ## Collaboration preferences
 When it comes to collaboration, I highly value objective and open-minded team members who are willing to check their ego at the door.
 I believe that the best outcome is achieved when we work together iteratively, focusing on finding the right answer rather than on individual contributions.
 A collaborative work environment that fosters innovation and respects diverse perspectives is where I thrive.